Table of Contents

 Armageddon Cross-Connects require special Linux kernel features.
 If you purchased your machine from Candela, then these features will already be included.
 Otherwise, you should make sure you have installed the kernel patches or a pre-compiled kernel from Candela.

 NOTE: If you are running Armageddon on a flat (non-routed) network, then LANforge can figure out all the defaults for you.
-However, if you are running in a routed network, you will need to manually enter the MAC address of your router in the Destination MAC field of the Armageddon configuration panel.
+However, if you are running in a routed network, you will need to manually enter the MAC address of your router in the Destination MAC field of the Armageddon section 2 configuration panel.

 Bulk changes to Armageddon Endpoints can be performed easily by selecting one or more endpoints and clicking the Batch Modify button.
 Selected values from the drop-down menus will be applied to all selected endpoints.
 Endpoint values marked 'NA' will remain unchanged.